A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Galerkin discretization of port-Hamiltonian systems

 The weak formulation can now be obtained by applying the test function $\bm{v}=\{\bm{v}_\alpha,\bm{v}_\beta\}$ and integrating over $\Omega$ to end up with

-Given the abstract integration by parts formula \eqref{eq:abstract_intbyparts} two possibilities arise.
+Given the abstract integration by parts formula \eqref{eq:abstract_intbyparts}, two possibilities arise.
 One can either integrate by parts the first line or the second.
-Depending on the choice, two dynamical systems with opposite boundary causality are obtained.
-The choice is guided by the given boundary condition as one formulation will include the input $\bm{u}_{\partial, 1}$, while the other includes $\bm{u}_{\partial, 2}$.
-To illustrate this point, the discretization for the limiting case of uniform boundary conditions is considered next.
+Depending on the choice, two dynamical systems are obtained. \revone{These two systems differ in the way they treat boundary conditions.
+In the first system $\bm{u}_{\partial, 1}$ is a natural boundary condition, whereas in the second system the natural boundary condition is $\bm{u}_{\partial, 2}$.
+To explain the classical Galerkin discretization in the case of mixed boundary conditions, Lagrange multipliers $\bm{\lambda}_{\partial,i}$ will be used. } \paragraph{System 1: \revone{natural imposition of $\bm{u}_{\partial, 1}$, essential imposition of $\bm{u}_{\partial, 2}$}} If the second line is integrated by parts, the weak formulation reads: find $\bm{e}_{\alpha} \in L^2(\Omega; \mathbb{A})$ and $\bm{e}_{\beta} \in H^{\mathcal{L}^*}(\Omega)$ such that